pringyy/OGRE/README.md

 );
 ```

-**Step 3.3**: Once you have completed the setup above, navigate to the 'cs17-main' folder on your terminal and run the following command:
+**Step 3.3**: Once you have completed the setup above, you need to  replace and add some files in the moodle side:

+*1. replace the moodle/api/mod/quiz/locallib.php*

+*with cs-main/api/mod/quiz/locallib.php*

+*2. replace the moodle/api/mod/assign/locallib.php*

+*with cs-main/api/mod/assign/locallib.php*

+*3. move cs-main/api directory*

+*to moodle/*

 ### Step 4: Link Django with Moodle Server